Southeast Zone comprises those lands that are located within the following areas:

 Brenda Rosadiuk and her husband, Anthony, live on a family farm just north of Evansburg, where they operate a cow/calf operation with their two adult sons.
 Brenda comes from a strong farm background, and believes the younger generation of their farm bring a positive perspective of progressive farming, which creates a positive outlook for the cattle industry.
 She brings governance and community engagement skills as well as financial knowledge from her work in public service.

-Over the past year since becoming a delegate for ABP, Brenda has served on the Audit, Resolutions, and Governance Committees.
+Since becoming a delegate for ABP, Brenda has served on the Audit, Resolutions, and Governance Committees.

 Doug Roxburgh lives near Bentley, where he and his wife run a first-generation cattle operation.
 In addition to backgrounding their calves, they also market bulls and females, and raise commercial bred heifers.
 Doug is a senior nutrition consultant who helps producers develop year-round nutritional programs.